 It’s rarely just about sex.

-Every person, in one way or another, has experienced the dreadful experience of becoming acquainted with the consequence of their actions.
+Every person, in one way or another, has experienced the dreadful experience of becoming acquainted with the consequences of their actions.
 So why do some people keep doing the very thing that came back to (perhaps literally) slap them in the face?
 When it comes to cheating, the answers aren’t always clear—but recent research can help us come closer to understanding.

 A study published in the Journal of Sex & Marital Therapy in December 2020 investigated the reasons why people cheat, Scientific American reported.
 Researchers found eight motivations for cheating: “anger, self-esteem, lack of love, low commitment, need for variety, neglect, sexual desire, and circumstance.”
 Of course, few actions have just one cause, and cheating is likely brought on by some combination of these incentives.

-As psychotherapist Esther Perel explained in The Atlantic in 2017, cheating is rarely if ever clear cut—and people can cheat even if they are in a perfectly functional relationship.
+As psychotherapist and sexuality expert Esther Perel explained in The Atlantic in 2017, cheating is rarely if ever clear cut—and people can cheat even if they are in a perfectly functional relationship.
 The varied motivations uncovered by this study show that cheating can be brought on by personal issues (self-esteem, need for variety) just as likely as it can be brought on by more direct personal conflict (anger, lack of love).